 Clinical Lead: Dr Lesley Kay

-Consultant Rheumatologist, Newcastle upon Tyne Hospitals NHS Foundation Trust and Chair of the British Society for Rheumatology Clinical Affairs Committee
+Consultant rheumatologist, Newcastle upon Tyne Hospitals NHS Foundation Trust and former Chair of the British Society for Rheumatology Clinical Affairs Committee

 Lesley Kay is a consultant rheumatologist in Newcastle upon Tyne.
-She trained in rheumatology and public health in the North East and Cambridge and has worked as Clinical Director for Musculoskeletal Services and Clinical Director for Patient Safety and Quality.
-She is currently Chair of the British Society for Rheumatology’s Clinical Affairs Committee, vice-chair of the Northern Clinical Senate Council and is a GenerationQ Fellow with the Health Foundation.
+She trained in rheumatology and public health in the North East and Cambridge and has worked as clinical director for musculoskeletal services and clinical director for patient safety and quality.
+She is a former Chair of the British Society for Rheumatology’s Clinical Affairs Committee, vice-chair of the Northern Clinical Senate Council and is a GenerationQ Fellow with the Health Foundation.

 “Data is key to improving the care provided by rheumatology departments.
 Our national arthritis audit is already proof of this concept, and I am certain that the new audit, launching in 2018, will be even more influential.
 Working with clinicians to identify local variation, and using GIRFT methodology to support improvements, is a major opportunity for rheumatology services and their patients.”

 Clinical Lead: Dr Peter Lanyon

 Consultant rheumatologist at Nottingham University Hospitals and past president of the British Society for Rheumatology